brp-optics/AndroidPhotoSync/README.md

 These are described here as goals, not current behavior:

 - **Auto-sync on plug-in** — a udev rule + systemd service to run `sync` automatically when a phone is connected.
-An **experimental** uv-based installer ships in `contrib/` (`./contrib/install.sh --with-service`); it installs the launcher, a systemd unit, and a udev rule.
+An **experimental** uv-based installer is included (`./install.sh --with-service`); it installs the launcher, a systemd unit, and a udev rule.
 It's opt-in and still rough.
 The approved-devices registry provides the key safety scoping regardless: an unattended sync only touches devices you've approved with `phonesync devices --approve`, so an unknown phone plugged in is skipped, not synced.
 Setup is manual — see below.

 ### Setting up auto-sync (experimental)